schneemaier/yacam/README.md

 ## Settings

 1. Connecting to the http port of the camera provides some settings
-2. Eddit the yacam.conf file via ssh (default user root password root) for more options which are currently not supported on the web interf>
+2. Edit the yacam.conf file via ssh (default user root password root) for more options which are currently not supported on the web interf>
 3. Change the default password via ssh.
 It will be saved and will survive firmware upgrades
 4. Change username and password or disable authentication in the yacam.conf file for the streams